zivl/react-workshop/handout/immutablejs-overview.md

   2. Persistent Data Structures
   3. Structural Sharing
   4. ImmutableJS API
-  5. Build it into To-Do App (undo, time machine)
+  5. ToDo App with ImmutableJS

 ### Mutable vs. Immutable
 **Mutable** data can be changed by replacing itself with new one.
 Mutation of data makes application development difficult because it makes the following things hard:

   1. Keeping track of mutated data, and
   2. Maintaining application state

 **Immutable** data cannot be changed, but it can only be copied and then edit the copy.
 The original data is deleted only if we lose the reference to it.